harshitbhatt108/Predicting-Student-Performance/README.md

 -

-*There's not much difference between the the RMSEs of the Linear and Non-Linear model, and the Results are pretty good for both.*
+*There's not much difference between the RMSEs of the Linear and Non-Linear model, and the Results are pretty good for both.*

 Confusion Matrix of Random Forest: